Quick answer

 Costco doesn't make it easy to track prices.
 There's no price history on their website, no alerts when items go on clearance, and warehouse prices change without notice.
+But tracking is possible—here's how to do it yourself, step by step, and what your options are.
+(If you'd rather compare existing tools head-to-head, see our roundup of the best Costco price trackers.)

 Can You Track Costco Prices?